Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Application -- Emergency Room Visits

 \section{Application -- Emergency Room Visits}

 }

-SRLPAC is able to shine especially when there are multiple modes of seasonality.
-In this application, we showcase some of these benefits in a novel approach to emergency room visit forecasting.
+We showcase our methodology in a novel approach to emergency room visit forecasting.
 For planning purposes, it is highly desirable to accurately forecast the expected number of visits in the emergency room (ER) each hour.
 Accurate forecasting (and planning) reduces the costs and frustrations associated with having to ``call-in'' extra help.
 Previous research has indicated that time series models can be developed and utilized to predict ER visits on the daily time-horizon \citep{jones2008forecasting}.
 However, these daily forecasts, while informative, are less helpful from a practical standpoint since shifts are typically set for under 12 hours.
 It is useful to have more granular predictions so that personnel resources can be allocated more efficiently on a shift-by-shift basis.
 Other research investigating the forecasting of ER arrivals at the hourly level does exist, and mostly utilize seasonal ARIMA models to fit the hourly series for a single ER.
 A detailed literature review is outside the scope of this manuscript.

 In this study, we examine hourly visit counts for the Emergency Department at the University of Iowa Hospital and Clinics (UIHC) from July 2013 to March 2018.
 Since this is hourly data over a long time span, the sample size in this modeling problem is large (\(n = 41,640\)).
-Further, multiple modes of seasonality are feasible; we expect to see more visits during the day than at night, and there could be weekly and monthly periodicities as well.
 The high sample size also yields minor computational concerns for some of the methods we have described.
+Multiple modes of seasonality are feasible; we expect to see more visits during the day than at night, and weekly and yearly cycles are clearly plausible.
+Monthly seasonality could be exhibited if, for example, ambient light (due to lunar cycles) is associated with ER visits.
+ER physicians have long believed a ``full moon'' effect is feasible (e.g. \citet{zargar2004full}).

-The PACF is shown in Figure \ref{fig:fig02}; we see that there are indeed many modes of seasonality.
+In Figure\(~\)\ref{fig:fig04}, we indeed observe many modes of seasonality.
 The most prominent correlation is the AR(1) term, but there are also large spikes around 23 hours, 47 hours, 72 hours, 7 days, 14 days, 21 days, and 28 days.
-Curiously there does not seem to be a prominent month effect around the 30-day mark.